Menotdan/OSdev-tutorial/2/chapter.md

     db 0
 GDT_END:
 ```
-The GDT starts with a null entry, because the offset 0 is used as an invalid descriptor.
-Each entry is 8 bytes long, and segment registers store offsets into the GDT.

 Each GDT descriptor looks like this:

 ![A GDT entry](GDT_Entry.png)

-On x86_64, the base is usually 0 and the limit is usually `0xFFFFF` plus the granularity in the flags, although `base` and `limit` are completely ignored in long mode, and the flags tell the CPU more about the descriptor, like if it is a code descriptor or a data descriptor (only code descriptors can be loaded into `cs`).
-The access byte tells the CPU about permissions for that descriptor, and also controls user mode vs kernel mode, along with the other permission rings that exist on x86.
+In long mode, the base and limit parts of each GDT descriptor are ignored, and the `flags` and access byte tell the CPU things about the descriptor and what to do when it is loaded into some segment register.
+In long mode, the only segment register that the CPU really cares about is the `cs` register.

 You can load descriptors into most segment registers by just storing the offset into them, but for the `cs` segment register, you need to do something like far jump or `iretq`.
 In long mode you cannot far jump, so we will `iretq` to reload `cs`.